zara-kasi/obsidian-myanimenotes/CONTRIBUTING.md

-# Contributing to Cassette
+# Contributing to MyAnimeNotes

-Thank you for your interest in contributing to Cassette!
+Thank you for your interest in contributing to MyAnimeNotes!
 This guide will help you understand the plugin architecture and get started with development.

 ## Table of Contents